Cruiser: Torpedo cruisers

 The torpedo cruiser (known in the Royal Navy as the torpedo gunboat) was a smaller unarmored cruiser, which emerged in the 1880s–1890s.
 These ships could reach speeds up to 20 kn and were armed with medium to small calibre guns as well as torpedoes.
 These ships were tasked with guard and reconnaissance duties, to repeat signals and all other fleet duties for which smaller vessels were suited.
 These ships could also function as flagships of torpedo boat flotillas.
 After the 1900s, these ships were usually traded for faster ships with better sea going qualities.

 Pre-dreadnought armored cruisers

 Steel also affected the construction and role of armored cruisers.
 Steel meant that new designs of battleship, later known as pre-dreadnought battleships, would be able to combine firepower and armor with better endurance and speed than ever before.
-The armored cruisers of the 1890s greatly resembled the battleships of the day; they tended to carry slightly smaller main armament (7.5 to 10 in rather than 12-inch) and have somewhat thinner armor in exchange for a faster speed (perhaps 21 to 23 kn rather than 18).
+The armored cruisers of the 1890s and early 1900s greatly resembled the battleships of the day; they tended to carry slightly smaller main armament (7.5 to 10 in rather than 12-inch) and have somewhat thinner armor in exchange for a faster speed (perhaps 21 to 23 kn rather than 18).
 Because of their similarity, the lines between battleships and armored cruisers became blurred.